Hyperfoil/Horreum/docs/site/content/en/docs/Tasks/create-new-test/index.md

 ---
 title: Create new test
-description: Create a new Test to store bechmark Run data
+description: Create a new Test to store benchmark Run data
 date: 2023-10-15
 weight: 2
 ---